wp-plugins/elderlawanswers-post-importer/README.md

 7. Click Save

-7. Receive regular content updates as well as articles included in your newsletters
+8. Receive regular content updates as well as articles included in your newsletters

+## Changelog

+### 1.0.0
+* Initial Release

+### 1.1.0
+* Adds support for Academy of Special Needs Planners content